K15t/viewport-cli/README.md

 ### Target environments

-A target environment contains data like the URL of your Confluence Server instance, and the username and password.
+A target environment contains the URL of your Confluence Server instance, the username and password to authenticate with it, as well as the space key of the Viewport.
 When creating a new theme, `viewport-tools` asks you to choose one of the available target environments for your theme.
 In the build workflow, this is then used by `viewport-sync` to communicate with Scroll Viewport to create, upload or clean your theme.
 You can add or edit target environments using `viewport config`.

 Target environments are saved as objects in the hidden file `.vpconfig.json` in your home directory.
 When creating a theme, the name of the selected target environment is filled out in the `gulpfile.js`.
 Upon running the build workflow, `viewport-sync` is instantiated with the name of the target environment and looks for a target environment with this name in the `.vpconfig.json`.
 (Read more below how it transfers the name of the target environment into the `gulpfile.js` and what you should bear in mind before modifying it.)